stellar-deprecated/docs/learn/concepts/assets.md

 Any account can hold lumens.
 You can trade lumens for other assets in the network.

-## Gateways: issuing assets
+## Anchors: issuing assets
 Any account can issue assets on the Stellar network.
-Entities that issue assets are called **gateways.** Gateways can be run by individuals, small businesses, local communities, nonprofits, organizations, etc. Any type of financial institution--a bank, a payment processor--can be a gateway.
+Entities that issue assets are called **anchors.** Anchors can be run by individuals, small businesses, local communities, nonprofits, organizations, etc. Any type of financial institution--a bank, a payment processor--can be an anchor.

-Each gateway has an **issuing account** from which it issues the asset.
+Each anchor has an **issuing account** from which it issues the asset.

-As a gateway, when you issue an asset, you give it an **asset code**.
+As an anchor, when you issue an asset, you give it an **asset code**.
 Assets are uniquely identified by the asset code and the issuer.
 Ultimately, it's up to the issuer to set the asset code.
 By convention, however, currencies should be represented by the appropriate [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217).
 For stocks and bonds, use the appropriate [ISIN number](https://en.wikipedia.org/wiki/International_Securities_Identification_Number).
-For your orange, goat, favor, or beer gateways, you're on your own--invent an appropriate code!
+For your orange, goat, favor, or beer anchors, you're on your own--invent an appropriate code!

 Currently there are two supported formats for asset codes.